South Korea: Sports

-Domestic horse racing events are also followed by South Koreans and Seoul Race Park in Gwacheon, Gyeonggi-do is located closest to Seoul out of the country's three tracks.
+Domestic horse racing events are followed by South Koreans and Seoul Race Park in Gwacheon, Gyeonggi Province is located closest to Seoul out of the country's three tracks.

-Competitive video gaming, also called Esports (sometimes written e-Sports), has become more popular in South Korea in recent years, particularly among young people.
+Competitive video gaming, better known as esports, has become more popular in South Korea in recent years, particularly among young people.
 The two most popular games are League of Legends and StarCraft.
-The gaming scene of South Korea is managed by the Korean e-Sports Association.
+The gaming scene is managed by the Korean e-Sports Association.